External Ids for OPN4 Gene

 GeneCards Summary for OPN4 Gene

 OPN4 (Opsin 4) is a Protein Coding gene.
-Diseases associated with OPN4 include Borderline Glaucoma and Retinal Degeneration.
-Among its related pathways are Peptide ligand-binding receptors and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled photoreceptor activity.
-An important paralog of this gene is OPN1SW.
+Diseases associated with OPN4 include Severe Nonproliferative Diabetic Retinopathy and Intracranial Hypertension, Idiopathic.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and G-protein coupled photoreceptor activity.
+An important paralog of this gene is OPN3.

 UniProtKB/Swiss-Prot for OPN4 Gene